Afghanistan announces Muslim Eid holiday ceasefire with Taliban

 In June this year, Ghani announced an unconditional ceasefire with the Taliban for about two weeks.
 The Taliban observed a ceasefire over the three-day Eid al-Fitr festival but rejected the government’s request to extend it.

+U.S. Secretary of State Mike Pompeo welcomed the ceasefire and said the United States was ready to support and facilitate direct peace talks between the Afghan government and the Taliban.
+“It is time for peace,” he said in a statement.

-Jens Stoltenberg, the secretary general of NATO, welcomed President Ghani’s announcement.
-“I encourage the Taliban to demonstrate their concern for Afghans by respecting it,” he tweeted.
+Jens Stoltenberg, the secretary general of NATO, tweeted that he encouraged the Taliban “to demonstrate their concern for Afghans by respecting (the ceasefire)”.